Skip to main content | Skip to section menu | Access keys.

 Traffic Data

-There are sixteen permanent loop sites in Clackmannanshire (gif image, 64kb), located on strategic routes.
-These sites are monitored on a rotation basis in order to collect a minimum of one weeks information at each location every month.
+There are twenty-four permanent loop sites in Clackmannanshire (png image, 339kb), located on strategic routes.
+These sites are monitored on a permanent basis.
 This information is then used to determine the Annual Average Daily Traffic (AADT) and the monthly variations.
-Four cycle counters are also located throughout the area.
+The interactive map shows the AADT for the all the road traffic sites in Clackmannanshire.

 In addition to the fixed sites, the Council operates a programme of data collection using pneumatic tubes, speed detection radar and manual traffic counts.
-These surveys are carried out on a rolling three year programme for priority routes, which include Alloa town centre and the local schools.
+These surveys are carried out on a rolling programme for priority routes.
 Additional surveys are carried out to assist in traffic calming and management schemes.

 Clackmannanshire Transport Model